ajiks143/aws-solution-architect-associate-2019-notes/EC2/README.md

   - G: applications that need a GPU – video rendering / machine learning
   - T2 / T3: burstable instances (up to a capacity) - When CPU goes beyon certain capacity.
   - T2 / T3 - unlimited: unlimited burst

+**AMI:**
+  - Amazon Machine Image
+  - Can be built on Linux or Windows Machine
+  - **Advantages:**
+    - Pre-installed packages
+    - Faster boot time
+    - Can pre load softwares for monitoring security etc.
+    - Control on maintainence and update
+  - Built for a specific region
+  - Public AMI(s) can be used from Amazon Marketplace.
+  - AMI(s) are stored in S3 and are private and locked for the region by default
+  - Can make the AMI(s) public and share with other accounts or users using Amazon Marketplace.

+  - **Cross Account AMI copy:**
+    - You can share an AMI with another AWS account.
+    - Sharing an AMI does not affect the ownership of the AMI.
+    - If you copy an AMI that has been shared with your account, you are the owner of the target AMI in your account.
+    - To copy an AMI that was shared with you from another account, the owner of the source AMI must grant you read permissions for the storage that backs the AMI, either the associated EBS snapshot (for an Amazon EBS-backed AMI) or an associated S3 bucket (for an instance store-backed AMI).
+    - Limits:
+        - You can't copy an encrypted AMI that was shared with you from another account.
+Instead, if the underlying snapshot and encryption key were shared with you, you can copy the snapshot while re- encrypting it with a key of your own.
+You own the copied snapshot, and can register it as a new AMI.
+        - You can't copy an AMI with an associated billingProduct code that was shared with you from another account.
+This includes Windows AMIs and AMIs from the AWS Marketplace.
+To copy a shared AMI with a billingProduct code, launch an EC2 instance in your account using the shared AMI and then create an AMI from the instance

+**Placement Group:**
+- Placement stratergy for EC2 instances
+- Types:
+    - Cluster